GaryZhous/A-collection-of-interesting-stuff/README.md

 # A Collection of Interesting Stuff

-A personal reference library of algorithms, data structures, system design implementations, and language fundamental.
+A personal reference library of algorithms, data structures, system design implementations, and language fundamentals.

 ---